openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/minimal_openMINDS_instance.rst

 openMINDS metadata instances are represented as JSON-LD documents (file extension: ``*.jsonld``) and must comply with the openMINDS schema type they reference.

 This page shows how a minimal openMINDS instance is constructed from a schema specification.
-The JSON-LD elements used here are introduced in `JSON-LD: minimal introduction`_.
+The JSON-LD elements used here are introduced in `previous chapter`_.

 Creating a minimal instance
 ###########################